Frequently Asked Questions

 Students may bring lunch from home or purchase a hot lunch provided by the Food Service Professionals Program (FSP).
 Hot, nutritious, lunches are available each day for participating students.
-Monthly menus and order forms are distributed to families; lunches are paid for in advance.
+Monthly menus and order forms are distributed to families; lunches are paid for in advance and can now be ordered on-line.
 Depending on their income, families may apply for free or reduced lunch.

 10. How much does it cost for a child to attend STA?